mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_advanced_cluster/version-upgrade-with-pinned-fcv/README.md

 **2\.
 Review the Terraform plan.**

-Execute the below command and ensure you are happy with the plan.
+Execute the following command.

 ``` bash
 $ terraform plan
 ```
-This project currently supports the below deployments:
+This project currently supports the following deployments:

 - A Cluster with pinned FCV configured.

 **3\.
 Execute the Terraform apply.**

-Now execute the plan to provision the Atlas Project and Cluster resources.
+Execute the following plan to provision the Atlas Project and Cluster resources.

 ``` bash
 $ terraform apply